 There are two African American callers on record from the 1920s: Sam Jones and Jim Baxter.
 Baxter was an African American-Cherokee guitar player from north Georgia.

-Jamison's book Hoedowns, Reels, and Frolics provides a complete listing and analysis of the 78-rpm recordings of southern dance callers made from 1924-1933.
-Some of these recordings are provided in the Spotify playlist at the end of this blog post.
+Phil Jamison's book Hoedowns, Reels, and Frolics provides a complete listing and analysis of the 78-rpm recordings of southern dance callers made from 1924-1933.
+Some of these recordings are provided in the playlists at the end of this article.